In the words of the bcorporation.eu website:

 The aim should be differentiating for what you do AND for what you say.
 Communication should be pragmatic, responsive and motivating.
 Not telling a story, but the truth.

 As an independent professional working in the language sector, I am trying and expand work for these companies, as I think it comes a time when your personal and professional interests need to converge.
-Working in this segment allows me to translate and edit texts pertaining to topics which match my personal interest and wish for the future, such as gender equality, climate change, green solutions and tech, sustainability, circular economy.
+Working in this segment allows me to translate and edit texts pertaining to topics that match my personal interest and wishes for the future, such as gender equality, climate change, green solutions and tech, sustainability, circular economy.

 Finding the right words to communicate these values is key.
 Editing and translation can help shape/change/sharpen communication in all the languages a company uses to talk to their employees, business partners, suppliers, customers, shareholders and the general public.
 Making it as coherent and engaging in every market, while localizing it properly to avoid missteps.

 A few hints?
-For instance:

 ✅ Start using words consciously, choosing each one carefully.
 Because communicating your positive approach with a vocabulary of war (combat, war on, battle, eco-warriors etc.) may not be the best choice.